AnikDashora/CB124/README.md

 # CB124
 Transbolt Hackthon Project

-we made a vehicle tracking app, but we believe it can be better.
-Here's how
+Transbolt is a real-time vehicle tracking app that helps vehicle owner track the realtime location of their vehicles (eg buses and truckers,etc) also we are trying to add live video footage streaming.
+Some features of Transbolt are:-
 1. make it easy to use
 2. Show Real-Time Info
 3. Set Virtual Boundaries